 Randy Wykoff and Family on the Pigeon River in the Great Smoky Mountains of East Tennessee (Gregory Wykoff, alumnus of the College of Public Health, and current student at the Quillen College of Medicine, spent his college summers as a professional rafting guide in the Smoky Mountains.)

-It is my pleasure to welcome you to the College of Public Health at East Tennessee State University—the only CEPH-accredited College in Tennessee and the only one in central Appalachia.
+It is my pleasure to welcome you to the College of Public Health at East Tennessee State University.

+We are strongly committed to assuring the quality of the “student experience.”
+We are committed to, we recognize, and we reward, excellence in teaching.
 The size of our program facilitates a high level of student- faculty interaction and enhances hands-on involvement with community service and research projects.
-86% of our funded research projects involve students.
-Over half of our research projects are multidisciplinary.

-You will find our costs among the most competitive in the country.
-With opportunities for Graduate Assistant funding, out-of-state scholarships, special rates for on-line students, and stipends for working professionals, we are committed to providing a world-class product at an affordable price.
+You will find our costs are among the most competitive in the country.
+With opportunities for graduate assistant funding, out-of-state scholarships, and special rates for on-line students, we are committed to providing a world-class product at an affordable price.

 There has never been a more important time to address the public health challenges of the region, the nation, or the world.
 I applaud you for your commitment to improving the health and the lives of other people, and wish you the very best for the future.